-For example, this job ad instructs candidates to write ‘I read the job description’ in the subject line of the email as they apply.
+For example, this job ad instructs candidates to write ‘I read the job description’ in the email’s subject line as they apply.

 This is especially useful for positions that require high attention to detail (this was for the position of a writer), but you can apply it anywhere.

 You can make this requirement anything you want – I once applied for a position where I had to list my favorite ice cream flavor in the first line of the application email.
-It’s strawberry, by the way.

 6. Mention the salary

-The truth is – everyone has bills to pay.
+Everyone has bills to pay.
 Even if your company is a superb place to work with great culture and a ton of perks, salary matters.

-What’s more, those that do apply know exactly what to hope for.
+What’s more, those who apply know exactly what to hope for.
 This way, you eliminate anyone who’s too expensive for your budget right off the bat.

 👎 On the other hand, if you don’t list a salary at all, candidates will think you are trying to get an amazing person and pay them very little, according to HR expert Liz Ryan.

-Finally, the biggest reason to list the salary in your job ad is to motivate those looking to change jobs.
-For over 70% of people who quit jobs, salary is their primary reason for a change in the workplace.
+For over 63% of people who quit jobs, salary is their primary reason for a change in the workplace.
 If they know that you are offering more, they will be much more likely to envision you as their next employer.